Pakistani cuisine: Lunch

-A typical Pakistani lunch consists of meat curry or shorba (depending on the region) along with a carbohydrate such as rice or roti.
+A typical Pakistani lunch consists of meat curry or shorba (depending on the region) along with a carbohydrate such as rice or bread.
 Daal chawal is among the most commonly served dishes at lunch.
 Breads such as roti or naan are usually served for dinner, but have become more common during the day; rice may be served for dinner as well.
 Popular lunch dishes may include aloo gosht (meat and potato stew) or a vegetable and mutton salan (stew).
 Chicken dishes like chicken karahi are also popular.
 Alternatively, roadside food stalls often sell just lentils and tandoori rotis, or masala stews with chapatis.
 People who live near the main rivers also eat fish for lunch, which is sometimes cooked in the tandoori style.